Northwestern Wildcats: Fencing

 The Northwestern Fencing program competes in the Central Collegiate Conference and has a tenured history of success.
 Zach Moss is the programs head coach, a role that he's been in since 2016.
 Following a historic 2017–18 season, Moss was named the Midwest Fencing Conference Coach of the Year as the Wildcats captured their fifth-ever conference championship and finished with three All-Americans at the NCAA Championships.
 Additionally, the team set the program record for most wins in a season with 47 and the program record for longest win streak at 25.

 The 2018–19 season saw more milestones for the Wildcats including a 39–5 record, an 11th-place finish at the NCAA Championships, and a second consecutive conference championship.
 The Wildcats achieved the highest ranking in program history during the season at second in the country and amassed 39 victories at the conference championships.

-Field Hockey
+Field hockey

 The Northwestern Field Hockey team plays its home games at Lakeside Field, adjacent to Lanny and Sharon Martin Stadium on the lakefront.
 The Wildcats are led by head coach Tracey Fuchs, a role that she's been in since 2009.
 Fuchs has led the Wildcats to two Big Ten titles and three NCAA tournament appearances.
 Under Fuchs' direction, the Wildcats have posted winning seasons in 10 of her 11 seasons.

 The Northwestern Wildcats field hockey team has gathered 6 regular season Big Ten titles and 1 tournament title in addition to 14 NCAA tournament appearances.
-In 2021, the team won the NCAA tournament, followed by a championship game appearance in 2022.
+In 2021, the team won the NCAA tournament, followed by championship game appearance in 2022 and 2023.
+The team won their second NCAA tournament Championship in 2024.